AlayaCare Cloud: Web Release Process and Environment Definitions

 customername.uat.alayacare.ca/com

-UAT (user acceptance testing) environments are used to test and preview features that are soon to be released or are in the final stages of testing.
-Upcoming feature releases are deployed to customer UAT environments at the same time that they are deployed to preview environments, five business days before a new release is deployed to production environments.
+UAT (user acceptance testing) environments are used to test features that are soon to be released or are in the final stages of testing.
+Upcoming feature releases are deployed to customer UAT environments, five business days before a new release is deployed to production environments.
 Data from production is not automatically copied to UAT environments, but you can request to have a copy of your production data copied to UAT environments for testing purposes.

 Staging